 - Upset stomach

 - Decreased appetite

 When taken in the form of an injection, allergic reactions can also occur.
 These can range from liver toxicity to eosinophilic pneumonia.
 Nonetheless, the risk of these allergic reactions is quite low.
-For most people, Vivitrol treatment is side effect-free, and the benefits of taking Vivitrol far outweigh the risks.
+For most people, the Vivitrol treatment program is side effect-free, and the benefits of taking it far outweigh the risks.

 Vivitrol for Alcohol Use Disorder

 Vivitrol was initially prescribed to treat the symptoms of alcohol use disorder.
 The Food and Drug Administration (FDA) approved it in 2006 for this purpose specifically.
 When a person takes naltrexone, their cravings for alcohol are significantly minimized.